exploratory-io/book/tutorials/quick-start.md

 Also, you would notice that there is a new step just being added at the right hand side.

-You can click on 'Mutate' step or 'Separate' step to see the data before and after the command is run.
+You can click on 'Mutate' step to see the data before this operation.

 ![](images/quick-start-20_1.png)

 ### Work with NA (Missing Values)

-When you look at DEP_DELAY column in Summary view, you would notice that there is a slight red part in the green bar, which is located at the middle of the column tile.
+When you look at DEP_DELAY column in Summary view, you would notice that there is a slight red color in the green bar.

 ![](images/quick-start-21.png)

-This red bar indicates the ratio of the data that is NA.
+This red bar indicates the ratio of the data that is NA in this column.
 You can see that 1.32% of the data is NA.
-There are many ways to handle NA values and you can do them easily in Exploratory, but here let's try removing them with 'filter' command operation.
+There are many ways to handle NA values, but here, let's try removing them with 'filter' command operation.

 Select 'Filter' -> 'is not NA' from the column header menu.